-Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2017 (or the preceding summer term).
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2018 (or the preceding summer term).
 The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.

-students who enter summer term), wha I full-time bachelor's (or equivalent) degree-seeking undergraduate ed your institution as freshmen in Fall 2017 (or the preceding t percentage was enrolled at your institution as of the date your s its official enrollment in Fall 2018?
-68.90%
+For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate B22 students who entered your institution as freshmen in Fall 2018 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2019?